haskell/cabal/Cabal/doc/nix-local-build.rst

     instruct it to do so.
 See the GHC wiki page on :ghc-wiki:`DWARF` for more information about this feature.

-    (This field also accepts numeric syntax, but as of GHC 8.0 this doesn't do anything.)
+    (This field also accepts numeric syntax, but until GHC 8.2 this didn't do anything.)

     The command line variant of this flag is ``--enable-debug-info`` and ``--disable-debug-info``.